 If you have been charged with domestic violence, you may be able to employ one of several defenses.
 You may have been falsely accused because your spouse wants to get the upper hand in a contentious divorce case.
 A partner might accuse of violence because he or she wanted revenge.
 The injury may have occurred as the result of an accident or you may have inflicted the injury while defending yourself.

 At the Law Office of Ashley Daniel, we understand the serious repercussions domestic violence charges may have not just on you, but also other innocent family members such as children.
-If you have been accused, please call us today to find out how we can help you.
+If you have been accused, please call us today to speak with criminal defense lawyer Ashley Daniel and find out how we can help you.
 We offer free consultations and comprehensive case evaluations.